Xatsh/ESLint-Config/README.md

 export default xat()
 ```

 And that's it!
-Or you can configure each integration individually, for example:
+Or you can configure each integration individually, this is an all options example:

 ```js
 // eslint.config.js